 - Added Product, Breadcrumbs and Organization schema markups to trigger the correct signals in the algorithm and hopefully have rich results on the SERPs

-These technical foundations proved crucial, as we were able to rank pretty much immediately wide variety of product pages for long-tail keywords.
+These technical foundations proved crucial, as we were able to rank pretty much immediately a wide variety of product pages for long-tail keywords.

-This would’ve been impossible without a proper technical optimization
+This would’ve been impossible without a proper technical optimization.

 On-Page SEO